Install Google Authenticator

 - On your computer, go to the 2-Step Verification settings page.

-- On your mobile device, open the Google Authenticator application.
+- On your iPhone or iPad, open the Google Authenticator application.

 - To link your mobile device to your account: